silscript/front-end-intro/README.md

 - What do you do?
 - Which superhero would you be and why?

+## Opening Framing!
+(5min)
+- What brings you all here today?
+- What would you all like to accomplish?

 ## Set Up Chatroom!
 (2min)
 In order to share links, please visit this site.
 - https://chatstep.com/